ambertunnell/ambertunnell.github.io/source/_posts/2014-08-20-bubble-sort-in-ruby.markdown

 categories: [sorting algorithms, ruby, computer science]
 ---

 *Sorting algorithms are rarely discussed in Ruby.
 Most sorting algorithm problems can be solved quite easily by using built-in Ruby methods.
-That being said, some people (especially interviewers) feel that it is important to understand the different sorting techniques available in computer science.
+That being said, some people feel that it is important to understand the different sorting techniques available in computer science.
 Along those lines, here's a series of blog posts on sorting algorithms in Ruby!*

 We'll start with Bubble Sort.